-Based on the data cited above, it is evident that over 90% of first-time test takers continue to be able to demonstrate content knowledge within the EDL program as is reflected in their passage of the SLLA.
+Based on the data cited above, it is evident that 90% of first-time test takers continue to be able to demonstrate content knowledge within the EDL program as is reflected in their passage of the SLLA exam in 2018-2019.
 With a focus on the ISLLC standards and integration of constructed response items in EDL program classes, most students are prepared to pass the SLLA.
-Based on the analysis and clear evidence of student learning reflected in this year's results, the faculty will build upon the students' learning experience by examining course materials to ensure they reflect learning associated with the ISLLC standards.
-Additionally, course work will be examined to identify topics/content that lend themselves to being taught and learned by utilizing constructed response assessment items.
+Based on the analysis and clear evidence of student learning reflected in this year's results, the faculty will build upon the students' learning experience in 2019-2020 by examining course materials to ensure they reflect learning associated with the NELP standards, since ETS is changing the SLLA exam and basing it on the NELP standards.
+Course work will be examined and modified to reflect the new standards.
+Topics/content that lend themselves to being taught and learned by utilizing constructed response assessment items will also be identified.
 Where appropriate, more of these items will be added to the curriculum.